The play-offs will determine the final four places at UEFA EURO 2020; here's how they look right now.

 If a League does not have four teams to compete (say, for example, if ten of the 12 League A teams qualify automatically), the remaining slots are allocated to sides from another League in accordance with the overall UEFA Nations League rankings.

 However, group winners cannot be placed in a play-off group with teams from a higher League.
 Therefore, should a play-off group including at least one group winner not have enough teams from the same League, the remaining spot(s) will have to be filled by teams from a lower League.

 22/11/2019: European Qualifiers play-off draw

 How will the play-off ties be decided?

-The highest-ranked team in each path will play the country ranked fourth, with the nations placed second and third contesting the other semi-final.
+The highest-ranked team in each path will play at home against the country ranked fourth, with the nations placed second hosting the third-placed teams in the other semi-final.